Shohei Koide

 Panel Discussion: Delving into Strategies to Achieve Selective Targeting of NRAS & HRAS Mutations for Successfully Treating a Wide Array of Cancers

-- How to selectively target NRAS or HRAS and minimize off-target effects
+- How to selectively target NRAS and minimize off-target effects?

-- How to develop a successful patient stratification strategy for clinical trials related to NRASmutant and HRAS-mutant cancer
+- How to develop a successful patient stratification strategy and clinical trial design for RAS-mutant cancer programs?

 Thursday 18th September 2025